 We are delighted to start the year with notification that our important research is being published in a top European academic journal, after being through a peer-review process over the last three years.
 The research based on the work by my Ph.D. student Elena Gorbacheva at the University of Muenster, examined high quality published academic literature on gender and technology.
 Specifically, it provides a critical review of the research published in Information Systems to date, and uses this as a basis to propose a research agenda for the future, including specific research questions that researchers in the field of gender and technology could pursue further.

-Why this is also really important to us is because research is key; we argue that's why the Tech Girls are Superheroes campaign has been so successful, so quickly, over the last four-years, is because it's based on research that my colleagues Sue, Liisa, Annemieke, Jo, Julie, Catherine, Anitza and Elena, and others have all been doing over the past 20 years, here in Australia.
-That research states 2 main barriers to girls engaging in STEM: lack of visible female role models and a lack of understanding of what technology people do.
+Why this is so important to us is because research is key.
+The reason we believe the Tech Girls are Superheroes campaign has been so successful, so quickly, is because it is based on research that my colleagues Sue, Liisa, Annemieke, Jo, Julie, Catherine, Anitza and Elena, and others have all been doing over the past 20 years.
+This research states two main barriers to girls engaging in STEM: lack of visible female role models and a lack of understanding of what technology people do.

-I've been fortunate to be part of a variety of teams across different universities looking at girls and women across the STEM pipeline, from school-aged, through to university, through to the industry.
-We've collectively examined the barriers to firstly engage, but then also keep people in STEM education and careers.
+I've been fortunate to be a part of a variety of teams across different universities looking at girls and women across the STEM pipeline.
+From school-aged, through to university, and across industries.
+We have collectively examined the barriers to firstly engage, but then to also keep people in STEM education and careers.